 Payment and Financing Options

 In addition to the traditional need-based financial aid programs, Occidental offers short- and long-term payment alternatives.
 These programs are available to all families regardless of financial need.
-The application process is separate from the need-based application process.
+This application process is separate from the need-based application process.
 Contact Student Business Services for information regarding these programs.

 The Financial Aid Office is dedicated to helping students successfully finance an Occidental education.
 If at any time you have a question or concern, please contact us at: